freedomjs/freedom-port-control/README.md

 All of these methods return a promise that will resolve to the newly mapped external port number, or `-1` on failure.

+They also automatically refresh the mapping every two minutes, unless `false` is passed in as the last argument.

 ### IP address

 The module can also determine the user's private IP address,